 Employees can take part in voluntary work, if such work does not provide services to or generate revenue for the employers that have furloughed them or to a linked or associated organisation.

 Initially the CJRS was set to run for four months starting on 1 of March.
 It has now been extended and will continue in its current form until the end of July.
 From August, employers currently using the scheme will have more flexibility to bring their furloughed employees back to work part time whilst still receiving support from the scheme.

-This will run for three months from August through to the end of October.
+This will run for three months from August through to the 31 October.
 Employers will be asked to pay a percentage towards the salaries of their furloughed staff.
-The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month.
-We understand that more specific details regarding the implementation of this will available by the end of May.
+The employer payments will substitute the contribution the government is currently making, ensuring that staff continue to receive 80% of their salary, up to £2,500 a month The percentages that employers are now expected to pay has been confirmed.

 HMRC has provided updated guidance on taking holiday whilst furloughed.
 The updated guidance says that employees can take annual leave while on furlough, with the employer having to ‘top up’ to the 80% furlough pay to 100 % of normal pay.
 Employers can agree to vary an employee’s holiday pay entitlement.